Kochubei-Oleksandr/basic_for_landing_ssr/README.md

 8) creating a directory (shared-components): navbar, pdf-modal-dialog, progress-spinner, review-dialog;
 9) creating the directive components: auth, landing;
 10 changing files in the app directory
+11) adding libraries for ssr and fixing files for project

 TODO:
 1) fix CircularDependencies for components